slackhq/enzyme-to-rtl-codemod/README.md

 };

-// Implement convertTestFiles function call with your arguments
-// See the Exported methods section for more details about convertTestFiles const convertFiles = async (filePaths: string[]) => {
+// Implement convertTestFiles function call with your arguments const convertFiles = async (filePaths: string[]) => {
 	const results = await convertTestFiles({
 		filePaths: filePaths,